paser-group/TIDAL/README.md

 [![Actions Status](https://github.com/paser-group/Taintible/workflows/Build%20Taintible/badge.svg)](https://github.com/Build%20Taintible/actions)

-# Taintible: Taint Tracking for Security Analysis of Ansible Scripts
+# TIDAL: Task Infection Detector for Ansible Scripts

 ## Collaborators

-Akond Rahman (Lead), Chris Parnin, and Farhat Lamia Barsha
+Akond Rahman (Lead), Dibyendu Brinto Bose, Yue Zhang, and Rahul Pandita

 ### Details

 Building a taint tracking tool that follows the flow of data like hard-coded password in Ansible scripts.
-More details coming soon.
+The derived flow will be used to track the flow of a weakness into an Ansible task.